tommifloor/pinterest-data-pipeline693/README.md

 ## Airflow

-The above processes is automated to run daily using [AWS MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/), Amazon's hosted Apache Airflow service.
+The data processesing is automated to run daily using [AWS MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/), AWS's hosted Apache Airflow service.
 [Apache Airflow](https://airflow.apache.org/) is a platform for orchestrating workflows using `DAGs` (Directed Acyclic Graphs) - workflow pipelines constructed using Python.

 The project DAG, `0affea73130b_dag.py`, can be found in the `airflow_dag`-directory.